Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 }

-This section describes how to process a sale with on-reader tipping in Local
+Use the information in this section to process a sale with on-reader tipping in Local

 mode.
 At the start of each transaction, the Android device prompts the customer to add a